armeggaddon/WorkSpaceGenie/README.md

-# Genie Assistant
+# Workspace Genie

-Genie Assistant is a lightweight Visual Studio Code extension that helps generate documentation for codebases using a language model.
+Workspace Genie is a lightweight Visual Studio Code extension that helps generate documentation for codebases using a language model.
 It scans files in the open workspace, sends contextual prompts to a model, and writes the model-produced documentation into workspace output files.

 **Primary goals:**
 - Make it easy to generate per-file documentation from natural-language prompts.